 Collaborative work around STEM & CS evaluation capacity building began with conversations in a group of CS-focused evaluators led by Google and NCWIT.
-A parallel effort began in 2012 at the American Evaluation Association annual meeting, and was continued by the AEA STEM Education Topical Interest Group.
+A parallel effort began in 2012 at the American Evaluation Association (AEA) annual meeting, and has been continued by the AEA STEM Education and Training Topical Interest Group.

 Today, these efforts have evolved into robust, active consortia of accomplished evaluators across the country.
 The resulting CS Impact Network currently has 56 volunteer members, including representatives from 49 organizations and agencies, spanning universities, nonprofits, global for-profit companies, and small evaluation firms.

 ORAU also continues to build and support relationships in the broader STEM evaluation community and through the American Evaluation Association..